GUIDE 2024

 • Excellent web and social media research skills

 Tech writing is rewarding in terms of finance and career.
-As a technical writer, you have better work flexibility which means you are flexible to become a contractor, a freelancer, or a businessman.
-According to a report, the recruitment rate for technical writer jobs is expected to increase by 12% in the next 10 years.
+As a technical writer, you have better work flexibility, meaning you can become a contractor, freelancer, or businessman.
+According to a report, the recruitment rate for technical writer jobs will increase by 12% in the next ten years.

 What Industries Need Technical Writers?